karimrd-hub/Image-Captioner/README.md

 ## 🚀 How to Use the App

-Go to the aws console -> search for S3 -> create a S3 bucket paste the name of the created bucket in fronted/stremlit_app.py -> bucket_name
+Go to the aws console -> search for S3 -> create a S3 bucket, paste the name of the created bucket in fronted/stremlit_app.py -> bucket_name

 ```bash